DecentricCorp/Lightrail-API-Docs/apiary-sources/endpoints/codes-fullcode-transactions-GET.md

 ### List Transactions [GET /codes/{fullcode}/transactions{?pin}]
-Retrieve a paginated list of a Card's Transactions using the Gift Card's `fullcode`.
+Retrieve a paginated list of a Card's Transactions based on the Gift Card's `fullcode`.

 ---
 + Parameters